ray-project/ray/doc/source/cluster/quickstart.rst

 In this sample output, 3 nodes were started.
 If the output only shows 1 node, you may want to increase the ``secs`` in ``time.sleep(secs)`` to give Ray more time to start additional nodes.

 The Ray CLI offers additional functionality.
 For example, you can monitor the Ray cluster status with ``ray monitor config.yaml``, and you can connect to the cluster (ssh into the head node) with ``ray attach config.yaml``.
-For a full reference on the Ray CLI, please refer to :ref:`the Command Line API reference <package-ref-command-line-api>`.
+For a full reference on the Ray CLI, please refer to :ref:`the cluster commands reference <cluster-commands>`.

 To finish, don't forget to shut down the cluster.
 Run the following command: